anderson-aristotle/html-css-bootstrap-layout/README.md

 ## Bootstrap Documentation

 For components and jQuery plugins always reference the [Bootstrap documentation](http://getbootstrap.com/).

-Do not use premade bootstrap templates.
-They often have alternate versions of jQuery or Bootstrap which are different than the versions we will be using to practice.
+Let's take a look at some of the areas within the documentation that will be helpful for us:

+- [Layout](https://getbootstrap.com/docs/4.3/layout/overview/): Describes how to use the Bootstrap grid.
+- [Content](https://getbootstrap.com/docs/4.3/content/): Provides an overview of typography, images and tables.
+- [Components](https://getbootstrap.com/docs/4.3/components/): Explains how to use each of the Bootstrap components, such as buttons, forms, modals, navbars, alerts and much more.
+- [Utilities](https://getbootstrap.com/docs/4.3/utilities/): Demonstrates how to use Bootstrap's many utility classes.

 ## Working with the Boostrap Grid

 ### Containers

-> Containers are the most basic layout element in Bootstrap and are **required** when using the default grid system.
+Containers are the foundational layout element in Bootstrap and are **required** when using the default grid system.
 Choose from a responsive, fixed-width container (meaning its max-width changes at each breakpoint) or fluid-width (meaning it’s 100% wide all the time).

 > While containers *can* be nested, most layouts do not require a nested container.